GitUser972/MarsRover/README.md

 This problem used to be a coding assignment at ThoughtWorks' interview coding round.
 With this repository and a series of blog posts here I use this problem to demonstrate application of OO concepts and design patterns.

 Feel free to use it in any way you like.
-Reach out to me at "priyaaank [at] gmail" for any feedback or comments.
+Reach out to me at  for any feedback or comments.

 The complete write-up rationalizing the code is in a series of blog (mentioned below):